CRRC ZEMU02

-The CRRC DDEMU2 or Westbahn Class 4100 “Panda” is a high-speed bi-level electric multiple unit (EMU) built by CRRC Zhuzhou Locomotive Co., Ltd. (CRRC ZELC) for Austrian railway company Westbahn Management GmbH.
+The CRRC ZEMU02, also known as CRRC DDEMU2 or Westbahn Class 4100 “Panda”, is a high-speed bi-level electric multiple unit (EMU) built by CRRC Zhuzhou Locomotive for Austrian railway company Westbahn.

 It is designed to meet the TSI standards of the European Union (EU) and is configured as 6-car set.
 It is also equipped with a dual AC drive system and multiple signaling systems to meet the transportation needs of operating in Austria, Germany, Switzerland, Slovakia and Hungary.

 Naming

-It is designated as Class 4100 by the European rail authorities and DDEMU2, an acronym for "Double-Deck Electric Multiple Unit 2" by its manufacturer CRRC ZELC, which is a wholly owned subsidiary of the Chinese state owned railway manufacturer CRRC.
+It is designated as ZEMU02, the second member of a series of electric multiple units (EMU) made by CRRC ZELC for the European market, or Class 4100 by the European rail authorities and DDEMU2, an acronym for "Double-Deck Electric Multiple Unit 2" by its manufacturer CRRC ZELC, which is a wholly owned subsidiary of the Chinese state owned railway manufacturer CRRC.

 It is the successor of the CRRC ZELC’s concept double-decker high-speed EMU project DDEMU1.

 The Class 4100 is also named “Panda” by the operator Westbahn.

 History

 Bidding

-In 2019, CRRC ZELC has bid for a contract to supply a complete fleet of trains to Westbahn, in order to replace its fleet of Stadler KISS 1 and Stadler KISS 2 which was sold to DB Fernverkehr (later to ÖBB-Personenverkehr) to complete its modernization of the Intercity rolling stock pool.
+In 2019, CRRC ZELC bid for a contract to supply a complete fleet of trains to Westbahn, in order to replace its fleet of Stadler KISS 1 and Stadler KISS 2 which was sold to DB Fernverkehr (later to ÖBB-Personenverkehr) to complete its modernization of the Intercity rolling stock pool.

-But it has later announced that Westbahn chooses Stadler Rail to supply and maintenance a fleet of 15 6-car KISS 3 double decker EMUs, which is the third contract so far the manufacturer has signed with the railway company.
+However, it was later announced that Westbahn chose Stadler Rail to supply and maintain a fleet of 15 6-car KISS 3 double decker EMUs, which is the third contract so far the manufacturer has signed with the railway company.

 Development and testing

-The first DDEMU2 in full Westbahn colors was unveiled in China on May 31, 2021, with a rollout ceremony held at the CRRC ZELC factory in Zhuzhou, Hunan province of China.
+The first ZEMU02 in full Westbahn colors was unveiled in China on May 31, 2021, with a rollout ceremony held at the CRRC ZELC factory in Zhuzhou, Hunan province of China.
 The CRRC president Sun Yongcai, together with the CEO of WESTbahn Erich Forster and the Chinese ambassador Li Xiaosi attended the ceremony remotely due to the COVID-19 pandemic policies with Sun in Beijing, Forster and Li in Vienna.

-On July 26, 2021, the first DDEMU2 leaves CRRC ZELC factory in Hunan and started its journey to Germany.
+On July 26, 2021, the first ZEMU02 leaves CRRC ZELC factory in Hunan and started its journey to Germany.

 On June 22, 2022 the Class 4100 made its first test run on the tracks in VUZ Velim, a rolling stock testing facility in Cerhenice, Czech Republic, to determine that it meets the conditions to run on the test line, before being prepared to undergo vehicle acceptance testing.

 It is also reported that Westbahn will lease these EMUs to supplement its fleet of 15 6-car Stadler KISS 3 that were ordered in 2019.

 In 2023, Class 4100 begins its testing process on public tracks in Germany and Austria, being seen at multiple locations including DB Systemtechnik site in Munich, Germany and among the west railway in Austria.